Recovering from a Penguin Penalty requires a great deal of time and effort and the story may not always have a happy ending.

 That’s where it all starts – it was end of march 2012 and the “kiss of death” arrived in the Google Webmaster Tools … although you may argue the date of the GWT notification occurred before the bulk of penguin penalty notifications, I am pretty sure this was an anticipation of things to come because this website was on the radar.

-At first I didn’t loose my cool because the website had been subject to penalties related to unwanted run of site linking – this can be seen in the backlinks discovery panel of Majestic – there were sudden unnatural bursts in link growth over a very short period of time which drew (unwanted) attention by Google and caused a penalty.
+At first I didn’t loose my cool because the website had been subject to penalties related to unwanted run of site linking or site wide backlinks (see our guide on toxic backlinks).
+This can be seen in the backlinks discovery panel of Majestic – there were sudden unnatural bursts in link growth over a very short period of time which drew (unwanted) attention by Google and caused a penalty.

 What had happened?
 This is a good story.
 The Client had a link on the home page of a website.
 It was an honest and in theme link I had encouraged them to implement.
 Some time later (early 2008) the owner of this website used that template to create a “network” of sites with thousands and thousands of pages – the run of site was obvious and we were punished with an automatic penalty – automatic penalty which was lifted when the run of site links were removed – as you can see there was a second episode late 2010 – again we contacted the website owner who excused himself and said it would not happen again …